cspotcode/angl/README.md

         <statements>
     }

 Script definitions are hoisted, i.e., it does not matter where in the file it is defined, you can still use it.
-They are also global, which means other files also see them.
-Scripts can see the local variables of the surrounding script or program.
-However, they cannot see the variables on the instance.
+Script definitions are placed into the global scope as constants.
+Hence, `script foo(bar) { ... }` could also effectively be written `const foo = script (bar) { ... };`.

 Script definitions **cannot be nested inside other scripts**.
 They can only be at the top level in a file.